$L_{\infty}$ norm minimization for nowhere-zero integer eigenvectors of the block graphs of Steiner triple systems and Johnson graphs: Nowhere zero flows for families of classic Steiner triple system

 \begin{proposition} 1.
 Let $S$ be the Steiner triple system formed by the supports of weight three codewords of the Hamming code of length $2^r-1$, $r\geq 4$.
-Then we have that $m(2,\Gamma_S)=3$.
+Then $S$ admits a $3$-flow, but does not admit a $2$-flow.

 2. Let $S$ be the original Bose Steiner triple system of order $3p$ constructed from the latin square of $Z_{p}$, where $p$ is an odd prime.
-Then $S$ had $3$ or $2$-flow. \end{proposition} \begin{proof} 1.
+Then $S$ has a $2$- or a $3$-flow. \end{proposition} \begin{proof} 1.
 If $r$ is even, then the Hamming STS of order $2^r-1$ is known to be resolvable, i.e. its blocks are parted into $\frac{2^r-2}{2}$ parallel classes \cite{Baker}.
-In this case, following Lemma \ref{lemmaresolve}, we see that $3$-flow exists.
+In this case, following Lemma \ref{lemmaresolve}, we see that a $3$-flow exists.

-When $r$ is odd, then it is easy to see that $2^r$ is $2$ modulo 6 by induction on $r$.
+When $r$ is odd, then it is easy to see that $2^r$ is $2$ modulo $6$.
 Any Hamming STS is cyclic, i.e. it has an automorphism of order being equal to the order of $S$.
 By \cite[Theorem 3.6]{AMMW} if the order of a STS $S$ is $1$ modulo $6$ and $S$ is cyclic, then a $3$-flow for $S$ exists.

 Suppose a $2$-flow $v$ for Hamming STS $S$ exists, so $W_Sv=0$ and the elements of the $v$ are $+1$ and $-1$.
 This contradicts the fact that any row of $W_S$ has exactly $\frac{n-1}{2}=\frac{2^r-1-1}{2}$ of ones, which is odd.